cguertin14/infra/services/mediaplatform/README.md

 ### Hardware Acceleration

 Official setup guide is [here](https://jellyfin.org/docs/general/administration/hardware-acceleration/intel/#configure-with-linux-virtualization), this is already done through [this](./patches/jellyfin-intel-quick-sync-patch.yml).
 Simply enable it in the Jellyfin UI, in Playback settings.

-### IPTV Providers

-Head over to https://epg.best/, log in.

-1. Copy `My EPG XML link`, then add it as a new `TV Guide Data Provider` in Jellyfin
-2. Copy all the `m3u` links, then add them as individual m3u `Tuner Devices` in Jellyfin.

 ## Known Issues